igor47/blog/mobile.md

 I assume you have read the [task description](http://www.boi2012.lv/data/day1/eng/mobile.pdf).

-I used about 30 minutes thinking before I started implementing my first solution to this task.
-First, I was thinking about doing an actual simulatio of expanding the radius of the mobile towers, but I thought that would be very slow, so I quickly abondoned this idea.
+I used about 45 minutes of thinking before I started implementing my first solution to this task.
+First, I was thinking about doing an actual simulation of expanding the radius of the mobile towers, but I thought that would be very slow, so I abondoned this idea.
 That was very stupid.
 I learned from this task, that sometimes you SHOULD simulate whatever is actually going on!

 Because you can have an error margin of 10^-3, my first solution was pretty